 b) A welder’s certificate complying with AS 1796 and at least 2 years’ experience in the welding of pressure equipment as defined in AS/NZS 1200 subsequent to gaining that certificate.

-c) A qualification in engineering, metallurgy or welding and, at least three years’ experience in welded fabrication, one year of which shall have included the construction of pressure equipment as defined in AS/NZS 1200.
+c) A qualification in engineering, metallurgy or welding and, at least three years’ experience in welded fabrication, one year of which shall include evidence of welding on pressure equipment as defined in AS/NZS 1200, an example of sufficient evidence is a welder qualification test to AS3992 or similar.

 Exams are not conducted as part of the course but are required to be booked separately.